 FireDaemon Pro can import and export service definitions in XML format.
 By default, FireDaemon Pro does not export the Service User Account password.
 This is by design.
 Service User Accounts are often privileged and it's inadvisable to export the password in clear text.

 From an automation perspective, it is important to include the Service User Account password when importing FireDaemon Pro Service Definition Files.
 If a password is not supplied then the service will fail to start with a Logon failure.
 To resolve this, you can edit the FireDaemon Pro Service Definition File to include the password.
-To do this, edit the XML Service Definition File in question with your favourite text editor and include the AccountPassword directive in the Logon Section per the screen shot below.
+To do this, edit the XML Service Definition File in question with an XML aware text editor (such as Notepad++) and include the AccountPassword directive in the Logon Section per the screen shot below.
 Note that the Account Name can take several forms including:

 - Local machine account (eg. .\account)